nightycastar/learn-2-code/python/printing.md

 # PRINTING / STDOUT
 > *[See file](printing.py)*

-Printing is the way python displays output to CLI where user can read. `print()` is the function to display output value in Python.
+Printing is the way Python displays output to CLI where user can read. `print()` is the function to display output value in Python.
 Python `print()` function is bit different with C `printf()` function.
 To do formatted-print in Python, you'll need to use concatenation-format, *f-string*, `.format()`, or *%-C-based format* method instead.
 <br><br>
 ### Print Arguments
 ---